rz93594/xmas-sw-wars/README.md

 ### Notes

 - Script echos out status in color to container console for tracking
+- Add a resistor to the data line coming from the ESP32 will help keep signal noise clean.
 - Script has run for 30 days straight with no power cycles on ESP32 board

 ### ToDo